 Supply chain issues and Brexit planning statement

-Camlab have assessed the risk of this scenario to have increased and with an initial adverse supply chain impact that will affect our customers and suppliers.
-We are continuing to communicate with our Suppliers and have recommended that they also hold additional buffer stocks to cover such an eventuality.
-We are also currently communicating with all of our staff regarding any residency issues for them and their families and we will be providing financial assistance with citizenship applications and visas to ensure continuity of employment and customer service.
+Camlab have assessed the risk of this No Deal scenario to have increased during 2019 and have an initial adverse supply chain impact that will affect both our customers and suppliers.
+We have reviewed our stocks and identified a number of critical ‘A line’ consumable products.
+We are once again communicating with our Suppliers and have recommended that they hold additional buffer stocks to cover such an eventuality or utilise space at the Camlab warehouse to increase product availability.

-We have now instigated our Brexit mitigation plans for a ‘no deal scenario’ to try to minimise the supply chain impact for our customers on critical products pre and post the Brexit deadline.
-We have reviewed the customs compliance process and are exploring accreditation to become an Authorised Economic Operator(AEO) to allow a smooth process and HMRC reporting.
-We are already a long term experienced importer and exporter of goods to and from theUK, however we will also provide additional resources and instigate additional skills training for our staff to help facilitate this process.
+We have put in place Brexit mitigation plans for a ‘No Deal scenario’ to try to minimise the supply chain disruption and negative impact for our customers on critical products pre and post the Brexit deadline.
+We have reviewed the customs compliance process and whilst this is not necessary, we are exploring once again accreditation as an Authorised Economic Operator(AEO) to allow a smoother process and HMRC reporting.
+We are already a longterm experienced international importer and exporter of goods to and from theUK, however we will provide additional resources and training for more of our staff to help facilitate this process.

-We are aware that we may find abnormal quantities are purchased prior to Brexit or ‘panic buying’ may take place causing a run on certain items and a ‘stock out’ situation on critical products such as PersonalProtective Equipment (PPE), Laboratory consumables/ reagents and kits.
-We will endeavour to manage our stock accordingly for those customers who have engaged with us in the mitigation process; however we may not be able to fulfil all orders in such a situation without prior knowledge of their usage.
+We are aware that we may find abnormal quantities are purchased prior to Brexit or ‘panic buying’ may take place causing a run on certain items and a ‘stock out’ situation on critical products such as PersonalProtective Equipment (PPE), Laboratory consumables, reagents and kits.
+We will endeavour to manage our stock accordingly for those customers who have engaged with Camlab; however we may not be able to fulfil all orders in such a situation without prior knowledge of their usage.

-To assist this process we are happy to receive or provide (if needed) customers annual usage data to assess their requirements during this period.
-Whilst we cannot predict the exact reaction of the laboratory market to a No deal Brexit, we wish to re-assure customers that we are doing what we can to ensure we can provide continuity of supply and enter a constructive dialogue with both our customers andSuppliers.
+To assist this mitigation process we are happy to receive or provide (if needed) individual customers annual usage data to assess their requirements during this period.
+Whilst we cannot predict the exact reaction of the laboratory market to a ‘No deal Brexit’, we wish to re-assure customers that we are doing what we can to ensure we provide continuity of supply and enter into a constructive dialogue prior to Brexit with both our customers andSuppliers.